cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 `SB PPO` is Proximal Policy Optimization.
 This agent comes from stable_baselines_3.
 When policy is updated, there is a parameter that “clips” each policy update so that action update does not go too far.

-`AdaQL` is an Adaptive Discretization Model-Free Agent, implemented for enviroments with continuous states and actions using the metric induced by the l_inf norm.
+`AdaQL` is an Adaptive Discretization Model-Free Agent, implemented for enviroments with continuous states and actions using the metric induced by the $\ell_{\infty}$ norm.

-`AdaMB` is an Adaptive Discretizaiton Model-Based Agent, implemented for enviroments with continuous states and actions using the metric induced by the l_inf norm.
+`AdaMB` is an Adaptive Discretizaiton Model-Based Agent, implemented for enviroments with continuous states and actions using the metric induced by the  $\ell_{\infty}$ norm.

-`Unif QL` is an eNet Model-Based Agent, implemented for enviroments with continuous states and actions using the metric induces by the l_inf norm.
+`Unif QL` is an eNet Model-Based Agent, implemented for enviroments with continuous states and actions using the metric induces by the $\ell_{\infty}$ norm.

-`Unif MB` is a eNet Model-Free Agent, implemented for enviroments with continuous states and actions using the metric induces by the l_inf norm.
+`Unif MB` is a eNet Model-Free Agent, implemented for enviroments with continuous states and actions using the metric induces by the $\ell_{\infty}$ norm.

 Specifying the agents in the code looks like:
 ```